 October 20: John Dewey!

-October 21: Ursula Le Guin, the pioneering science fiction and fantasy author who has also written eloquently about many of our most complex and important cultural questions.
+October 21: Ursula Le Guin, the pioneering science fiction and fantasy author who has also written and spoken eloquently about many of our most complex and important cultural questions.

 October 22: A tie between two nearly mythic American icons whose actual experiences and identities, while complex and controversial, also comprise some of the bravest choices in our history, Daniel Boone and John Reed.